Azure-Samples/openai-end-to-end-baseline/README.md

 TODO (P1 Jon): The UI produces an error when you do this for the first time.
 But if you do again (with a different directory name), it usally works just fine (sometimes it takes a few additional tries).
 What is going on?

-1. Connect the the `extract_query_from_question` prompt flow step to your Azure OpenAI model deployment.
+1. Connect the `extract_query_from_question` prompt flow step to your Azure OpenAI model deployment.

    - For **Connection**, select 'aoai' from the dropdown menu.
 This is your deployed Azure OpenAI instance.
    - For **deployment_name**, select 'gpt35' from the dropdown menu.
 This is the model you've deployed in that Azure OpenAI instance.
    - For **response_format**, select '{"type":"text"}' from the dropdown menu

-1. Also connect the the `augmented_chat` prompt flow step to your Azure OpenAI model deployment.
+1. Also connect the `augmented_chat` prompt flow step to your Azure OpenAI model deployment.

    - For **Connection**, select the same 'aoai' from the dropdown menu.
    - For **deployment_name**, select the same 'gpt35' from the dropdown menu.